lzxindustries/lzxmodular/docs/source/gettingstarted.rst

 Quick Facts About LZX Modular
 ----------------------------------------------

 - LZX started as a DIY project in 2008, and then evolved through several series of modular instrument designs.
+- The LZX mission is to preserve and expand upon tools available to the video art movement from the 1960s thru the 1980s.
-Previous generations of LZX modules were referred to as the Visionary (2011), Expedition (2015), and Orion (2018) series.
-The current module series is referred to as just LZX Modular, or Gen3 for short.
+- Previous generations of LZX modules were referred to as the Visionary series (2011), Expedition series (2015), and Orion series (2018).
+The current module series (2022) is referred to as just LZX Modular, or Gen3 for short.
 - LZX Modular is manufactured in Portland, Oregon by LZX Industries.
 - Compatible with EuroRack cases and patch cables used by modular audio synthesizers.
 - Can be powered by 12V DC Wall Wart adapters or by EuroRack power supplies.